Summary

 Alcohol and fishing

 Avoid drinking alcohol while fishing.
-Alcohol can impair your judgment.
+Alcohol can impair your judgement.
 It also seriously affects your chances of survival if you fall in the water.

 Life jackets and fishing